greensh16/PyPion/README.md

 Created - 26|08|2019,
 Modified - 30|06|2022

-Welcome to the Python Library that does post-processing on the .Silo simulation data files outputted from [PION]((https://www.pion.ie)).
+Welcome to the Python Library that does post-processing on the .Silo simulation data files outputted from PION, [https://www.pion.ie](https://www.pion.ie).
 The library works with nested-grid, uniform-grid, 2D, and 3D Silo files.

 The relevant files can be found in src/pypion.
 You can use PlotData.py as a test script, it can call a 2D and a 3D function from PlottingClasses.py.
 See comments insted the python script on how to use it and change for your needs.